Watford provide injury updates on Success and Dele-Bashiru ahead of QPR clash | Goal.com

 The 25-year-old attacker has only managed to score two league goals in 54 games since his arrival at the Championship side.

-The forward has now started an individual training session but will not be available for selection when Watford take on QPR.
+The forward has now started individual training but will not be available for selection when Watford take on QPR.

 “Striker Stipe Perica had a minor set-back and is continuing to work on his own right now.
 Fellow forward Isaac Success is working outside as he progresses his return,” read a statement from the club website.